UNINETTSigma2/documentation/code_development/guides/openacc.md

 with the `#pragma acc parallel loop` directive.
 Since we also want to do a reduction across all loops we can also add a reduction by writing `#pragma acc parallel loop reduction(max:error)` to the first loop.
-Lastly, we will apply the `collapse(n)` clause to both loop directives so that the compiler can combine the two loops into one large one to expose more parallelism.
+Lastly, we will apply the `collapse(n)` clause to both loop directives so that the compiler can combine the two loops into one large one, with the effect of exposing more parallelism for the GPU.
 The new code is show below.

 ```{eval-rst}
 .. literalinclude:: openacc/jacobi_optimized.c